WELCOME

 Carbohydrates

-Starches are complex carbohydrates.
-They are polymers of glucose.
-Starches contain hundreds of glucose monomers.
+When many sugars are bonded together, they form polysaccharides (“many sugars”).
+Starches are polysaccharides that are made of 100s of glucose monomers.
 Plants make starches to store extra glucose.
 Consumers can get starches by eating plants.
 Our digestive system breaks down starches to sugar, which our cells use for energy.
-Like other animals, we store any extra glucose as the complex carbohydrate called glycogen.
-Glycogen is also a polymer of glucose.
+Like other animals, we store any extra glucose as a polysaccharide called glycogen.
+Glycogen is also a polymer of glucose but it is made by animals rather than plants.
+Cellulose is another complex carbohydrate found in plants that is a polymer of glucose.
+Cellulose molecules bundle together to form long, tough fibers.
+Cellulose makes up the cell walls of plants and gives support to stems and tree trunks.

 Picture